AdekunleAdeniran/low_level_programming/0x06-pointers_arrays_strings/README.md

 The _strpbrk() function locates the first occurrence in the string s of any of the bytes in the string acceptReturns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found

+5. strstr
+Write a function that locates a substring.
+Prototype: char *_strstr(char *haystack, char *needle);
+The _strstr() function finds the first occurrence of the substring needle in the string haystack.
+The terminating null bytes (\0) are not compared Returns a pointer to the beginning of the located substring, or NULL if the substring is not found.

+6. Chess is mental torture
+Write a function that prints the chessboard.

+7. The line of life is a ragged diagonal between duty and desire Write a function that prints the sum of the two diagonals of a square matrix of integers.
+Prototype: void print_diagsums(int *a, int size);
+Format: see example
+You are allowed to use the standard library
+Note that in the following example we are casting an int[][] into an int*.
+This is not something you should do.
+The goal here is to make sure you understand how an array of array is stored in memory.

+8. Double pointer, double fun mandatory
+Write a function that sets the value of a pointer to a char.